 Having the proper safety and rescue equipment is absolutely essential for anyone going into the backcountry.
 More importantly though, each piece of equipment is only useful with the right set of skills.
 Anyone entering into the backcountry should first have the appropriate knowledge and training conducted through avalanche awareness and backcountry ski touring courses from certified professionals.

 Mallard Mountain Lodge dedicates specific weeks each year for introductory ski touring courses.
-If you’re new to backcountry skiing or snowboarding and want to learn more, sign up to our Intro to Alpine Touring 101 program, or you can also email or call us us for more details.
+If you’re new to backcountry skiing or snowboarding and want to learn more, sign up to our Intro to Alpine Touring 101 program.